 Featuring corrugated iron walls, a wooden floor, chemical toilets and oil lamps, it became known as the ‘Nissen Hut’ because of its similarity to British Army huts of that name.
 Despite this, it passed an inspection and overcame clerical opposition to receive a license.

 Over the years, the hall went from strength to strength and other entrepreneurs followed in his footsteps.
-As the years went by, the divide between parish halls and dance halls widened as the latter began to embrace the jazz, country and rock ‘n’ roll music coming from America.
+As years went by, the divide between parish halls and dance halls widened as the latter began to embrace American jazz, country and rock ‘n’ roll.

 People began to desert cold, damp parish halls for more modern venues and music.
 Even Glenfarne’s Nissen hut got a makeover and was renamed the Rainbow Ballroom of Romance – which is still open today.

-The influence of new music styles combined to create the Irish showband scene, which began in the 1950s and lasted right through until the 1980s.
+The influence of new music styles combined to create the Irish showband scene, which reached its heyday between the 1950s-1980s.
 At the height of the showband era, there were more than 450 ballrooms employing 10,000 people.

-Many of Ireland’s best known musicians started out with showbands, including Rory Gallagher, Van Morrison, Joe Dolan and Colm Wilkinson – to name just a few.
+Many of Ireland’s best known musicians started out with showbands, including Rory Gallagher, Van Morrison, Joe Dolan and Colm Wilkinson.
 But as the craze declined, so did Ireland’s dance halls.
 Today, there’s just a handful left across Ireland and England.

 Want to find out about other Irish emigrants who’ve influenced music and dance around the world?
 Try the EPIC’s virtual tour.